-Prerequisite(s): AEDD-100, AEDD-109, ENGL-100
+Prerequisite(s): AEDD-100, AEDD-109, ENGL-100 Corequisite(s): none

 AEDD 210 CAD 3D

 This is a survey course in 3D modeling using a variety of currently used modeling software.
 Students will produce multiple projects using selected acis and parametric modeling software.
 Rendering and animation software will be used to produce presentations of the models created.